lucasantonelli21/trilha-react-desafio-2/README.md

 # Getting Started with Create React App

-Challenge has been solved on branch main.
+Challenge has been solved on main branch.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).